Stop working in your Google Ads. Start working on them.

 The biggest blocker is mindset.
 Business owners think they're giving up control, but they're actually gaining it at a much higher level.
 When I implement these strategic changes with clients, the transformation in results is typically dramatic within the first month.

-Enhanced Conversions Implementation for AI Performance
+How Should You Implement Enhanced Conversions for AI Performance?

-Customer Match Audience Strategy
+How Do You Build Customer Match Audience Strategy?

 Most businesses I work with sit on goldmine customer data but never connect it back to their advertising.
 When I implement Customer Match properly with clients, conversion rates typically improve within the first month.

-Micro Conversion Tracking as Algorithm Signals
+How Do You Use Micro Conversion Tracking as Algorithm Signals?

 Micro-conversion tracking makes the biggest difference for B2B businesses with limited monthly leads.
 Without micro conversions, there isn't enough data for the algorithm to optimise effectively.

-Offline Conversion Tracking for Lead Value
+How Do You Implement Offline Conversion Tracking for Lead Value?

 Value-based bidding is the strategic layer most advertisers ignore.
 They're still focused on keywords and bids while their competitors are building data infrastructure.
 Companies that I've helped successfully implement value-based bidding see substantial improvements in return on investment within three months.